 Today, the PIX Theatre still retains its original art deco façade and marquee.
 Many of the interior elements remain as well following a $325,000 renovation made possible by funds from the Downtown Development Authority, the City of Lapeer and a capital improvement grant from the Michigan Council for Arts and Cultural Affairs.

-Renovation of the Theatre included the installation of a stage and stage lighting system.
+Renovations to the PIX Theatre included the installation of the stage and stage lighting system allowing the venue to be used as a live performance venue.
 The PIX reopened as a live performance venue in 1997 with an inaugural performance by the popular Michigan vocal trio, Three Men and a Tenor.
-The private non-profit PIX Arts Council now manages the Theatre on behalf of the Downtown Development Authority offering approximately fifty live performances per season.
+The private non-profit Center for the Arts of Greater Lapeer now manages the PIX Theatre on behalf of the Downtown Development Authority offering approximately fifty live performances per season.